EnzoBnl/enzobnl/bd.md

 ## basic bricks
 - infinite cloud file storage capabilities
 - a columnar PAX file format
-- table format
+- table format providing ACID transactions
 - Scalable query execution capabilities
 - A user-friendly webapp on top of that

-if you have all of this but you have an open table-format of file format, then this is called a lakehouse -> ML applications can target raw files directly.
+if you have all of this and you use an open table format or file format, then this is called a lakehouse architecture -> ML applications can target raw files directly.

 Databricks lakehouse offer is built with bricks:
 - Cloud storage from provider